-The Picture Book Buzz - Interview of Nell Cross Beckerman and Rachell Sumpter Plus a Review of Down
+The Picture Book Buzz - Interview of Nell Cross Beckerman and Rachell Sumpter w/Review

 Even with the craziness of Covid, this has been an amazing year for picture books.
 I've been double booked most months reviewing books and interviewing authors.
 Occasionally, some great ones slipped past.
 So, I'm doing an extra post this Saturday to highlight a special book released in April.
 In addition, I also get the extreme pleasure to share with you a bit about both the author and the illustrator.

 Nell Cross Beckerman - grew up in California.
 She developed her love of beaches and animals, wandering the San Diego beaches with her biologist dad.
 And her love of books from her librarian mother.
 She was lucky to have two parents that valued creativity.

 Nell’s mission is to share her enthusiasm of the magic of the world, and inspire connections—connection to yourself, connection to others, and connection to the world.
 Her other mission is to have fun!

 Rachell Sumpter - is a painter and illustrator living in Seattle, Washington.
 In addition to creating illustrations she’s also an art professor and shows work in galleries.
 She has been the artist in residence at O Magazine for over three years.
 Rachell enjoys reading, nature, music, indy films and spending time with my partner and our two children.

 Their debut picture book, Down Under the Pier, released from Cameron Books on April 7th.